We have multiple boats available for daytime swordfish charters at the world famous Bud N’ Mary’s Marina in Islamorada, Florida Keys.

 $2,500 Per Day

 The Water Damage is a 2016 37′ Freeman Boatworks powered by twin 350 Yamaha outboards.
-Capt.
-Chase Fulton has fished the Keys since he was a young kid.
-Chase fished on and off with Capt.
-Nick Stanczyk since 2015 honing his swordfishing skills.
 The boat is a catamaran center console which provides a very stable ride as well as a stable platform while drifting for swordfish.
-For seating there’s a coffin box in front of the center conosle, a co captains chair, multiple bean bags, as well as a yeti cooler with a cushion.
-There is a small head inside the console for the ladies as well.
+For seating there’s a coffin box in front of the center conosle, a co captains chair, optional bean bags, as well as a yeti cooler with a cushion.
 We recommend a max of 4 people.

 Other fish we catch